 - Psychodynamic Interpersonal Therapy (PIT)

 My background lies predominantly in working with issues surrounding loss, palliative care and bereavement; this is on-going.
-My experience is in a voluntary and NHS capacity.
+I have over 15 years experience in a voluntary and NHS capacity.
 I also work closely with issues of depression, anxiety, body image, disability and self-esteem.

 British Association for Counselling & Psychotherapy